-Annette's mother, Margaret Carver, wants an inquest or a reward to be offered.
-She wants justice for her daughter.
-The Mandurah Mail, the local newspaper in the regional Western Australian town south of Perth where Annette lived and where Mrs Carver still resides today with Annette's ashes always close by, is taking up the cause with its special podcast series.
+Annette's mother, Margaret Carver, wants a coronial inquest to examine the case.
+The Mandurah Mail, the local newspaper in the regional Western Australian town where Annette lived and where Mrs Carver still resides today with Annette's ashes always close by, is taking up the cause with its special podcast series.

 Now 76, Mrs Carver says she does not want to die without knowing what happened to her daughter.

 With some of Annette's friends now in their late 50s and early 60s, and some having already passed away, she says time is running out for police to speak to people who might know what happened that night.

 "Most of them are still in Mandurah, not many of them have moved away," Mrs Carver said.